Everything You Need to Know About Tridion's New UI

 Improved accessibility checker

-For the SDL team accessibility is one of the most important points, and they are committed to investing more into it, not just for editorial journey but for the CMS itself.
+For the RWS team accessibility is one of the most important points, and they are committed to investing more into it, not just for editorial journey but for the CMS itself.

 A thumbnail view and quick preview of images before selection.